tuftsceeo/Coding-Rooms-for-LEGO-Hardware/README.md

 # File navigation

 ## ```index.html```
-Coding Rooms index markup that simulates the interaction between Coding Rooms and the iframe environment. ```CCWebExecManager``` file.
+Coding Rooms index markup that simulates the interaction between Coding Rooms and the iframe environment.
+THe ```CCWebExecManager```

 ## ```iframe.html```